exoplatform/cs/server/jboss/patch-ear/src/main/resources/EXO-README.txt

        Open a terminal, go to jboss/bin and type the command:
          ./run.sh

-   * Start exo-openfire server:
+   * Start eXo-chatserver:
      +) On the Windows platform
-       Open a DOS prompt command, go to exo-openfire/bin and type the command: run.bat
+       Open a DOS prompt command, go to exo-chatserver/bin and type the command: run.bat

      +) On Unix/Linux
-       Open a terminal, go to exo-openfire/bin and type the command:
+       Open a terminal, go to eXo-chatserver/bin and type the command:
-         ./openfire start
+         "./run.sh  to start

 -) How to access the eXo Collaboration Suite

 * Enter one of the following addresses into your browser address bar: